Muhammad Yunus: Legal system reforms (introduction of pre-litigation mediation, digital legal aid launch)

-Under Yunus, the government launched mandatory pre-litigation mediation (formal or informal process where a neutral third party, a mediator, helps disputing parties reach a resolution before a formal lawsuit is filed in court).
+The government launched mandatory pre-litigation mediation (formal or informal process where a neutral third party, a mediator, helps disputing parties reach a resolution before a formal lawsuit is filed in court).

 The government also launched e-family courts (a new digital system for conducting family court proceedings entirely online).

-The most revolutionary legal reform under Yunus's government was a digital legal aid program which offers free legal assistance to underprivileged communities.
+The Yunus government also introduced a digital legal aid program which offers free legal assistance to underprivileged communities.
 Legal aid aims to make justice faster, fairer, and more accessible.

-Law adviser Asif Nazrul stated “If implemented successfully, the amended legal aid system has the potential to transform lives.
-By expanding mediation and bringing justice closer to people, especially those who cannot afford lengthy litigation, we can ensure that no citizen is left without protection of the law.”
+Law adviser Asif Nazrul stated, "If implemented successfully, the amended legal aid system has the potential to transform lives.
+By expanding mediation and bringing justice closer to people, especially those who cannot afford lengthy litigation, we can ensure that no citizen is left without protection of the law."